-Our skill sets cover the whole spectrum of Costa Rican real estate homes, building lots, vacation homes, hotels, beach land, commercial, farmland, conservation land, development land, and condos, including gated communities that offer some of the best health and retirement lifestyle options in the whole world.
+Our skill sets cover the whole spectrum of Costa Rica real estate: homes, building lots, vacation homes, hotels, beach land, commercial, farm land, conservation land, development land and condos, including gated communities that offer some of the best health and retirement lifestyle options in the whole world.

 The Caribbean coast has once again become a hot spot…

 For a lot of people arriving in Costa Rica to invest in real estate for retirement, relocation or vacation purposes, as well as those interested in rental homes and condos, building lots in prime locations, all kinds of turn-key businesses (especially small B&B’s), raw development land and even farmland.

 We have first-hand knowledge and experience with the nature of the decision-making process for those considering relocating to a different country.
 Reliable, knowledgeable, trustworthy, and well-networked with other top-knots professionals all over Costa Rica: One of them is Mr. Scott Oliver from, www.welovecostarica.com/